What You Need to Know to Create Compelling Instagram Videos

 - Videos can play in square, vertical, or landscape mode, but make sure you tap the “expand” button in the bottom left corner if you have a non-square video so it does not appear cropped.

 - Video covers are important!
 Instagram allows you to select a video cover that shows as a thumbnail in the feed.
 Make sure you select an intriguing frame to compel people to watch.

 - The best videos work with sound off.
 Instagram videos autoplay with the sound off so make sure your message is clear whether or not the viewer taps for sound.

 - Instagram Stories last for 24 hours.
-Save the content or your whole story to your camera roll if you’d like to use the content, for instance, in a Spark Video, that can be leveraged far beyond your Story’s disappearance.
+Save the content or your whole story to your camera roll if you’d like to use the content, for instance, in a Adobe Express Video, that can be leveraged far beyond your Story’s disappearance.